Grading and results update

 You can be granted a supplementary assessment for no more than two failed units in one course.
-The chief examiner for the unit will determine whether this is in the form of an additional exam or assessment task.
-No further delay of assessment is possible.
+The Chief Examiner for the unit will design a supplementary assessment to assess the failed learning outcomes.

-- you have also passed all other units during the same teaching period
+- you passed all other enrolled units during the same teaching period

-You do not apply for a supplementary exam or assessment task.
-If applicable, your faculty will offer it to you and your unit grade will display NS (supplementary assessment granted) until you've completed the supplementary assessment.
+You can't apply for a supplementary assessment.
+If you're eligible, your faculty will offer it to you and your unit grade will be NS (supplementary assessment granted) until you've completed the supplementary assessment.

 How this affects your results

-Until you complete your deferred exam or supplementary exam/assessment, you will have an incomplete result.
-An incomplete result does not satisfy unit prerequisites.
-This could prevent you from enrolling in some units.
-Please check your enrolment carefully and consult your faculty.
+Until you complete your supplementary assessment, you'll have an interim result (NS grade).
+An interim result does not satisfy unit prerequisites and could prevent you from enrolling in some units.
+If this happens, check your enrolment carefully and seek course advice.

-Once you complete a supplementary exam or assessment, the maximum result you can receive is 50% P (pass grade).
+Once you complete a supplementary assessment, the maximum result you can receive is 50% P (pass grade).